Mallick17/NGINX/README.md

 <details>
     <summary>Click to view the guide to nginx</summary>

-Here’s your content rewritten into **documentation format**, aligned with the style, headings, and keywords used in the official **nginx beginner’s guide**:

----

 # Beginner’s Guide to nginx

 This guide provides a basic introduction to **nginx** and describes simple tasks that can be performed with it.
 It is assumed that nginx is already installed on the system.
 If it is not, see the [Installing nginx](https://nginx.org/en/docs/install.html) page.